10 Best Lord of the Rings Board Games 2024

 Objectives for winning the clash under Lonely Mountain are different for each side.
 Shadow Armies must control 10 victory points worth of settlements, while Free People must endure long enough for the Fate track to run out.

-This translates into an asymmetrical game, with one side (mainly) on the offense and the other side defending itself.
+This translates into an asymmetrical game, with one side (mainly) on the offense and the other defending.
 Free people get more hero characters, while Shadow Armies have the numbers advantage.

 How is The Battle of Five Armies played?

 Every round of the game goes through six phases, with the main one being the Action phase.
-Players roll all of their action dice and then take turns to perform actions on them.
+Players roll their action dice and then take turns to perform the actions.
 Six symbols (as the dice are six-sided) are possible:

 • Army: can move or attack with your armies.

-• Character: can move a character or attack with n character-led army.
+• Character: can move a character or attack with a character-led army.

 • Event: draw or play cards.